naoto-aoki-fy/ruby27_snap/README.md

-# Ruby 2.7 Snap Installer
+# Snap Package Manual Installer

-This repository contains simple scripts for installing Ruby 2.7 from a Snap package and configuring the environment to use it.
+This repository contains simple scripts for manually installing Snap packages from downloaded `.snap` and `.assert` files.
+Ruby 2.7 is used as an example, but any Snap package can be installed in the same way.

 - **snap/snap_download.sh** – Downloads a package from the Snap repository.
 The destination directory for the `.snap` and `.assert` files can be specified as